-CMUG and ECVs interaction:
+• CMUG and ECVs interaction:

-- CMUG has expressed interest in Lakes_cci with respect to CMUG WP 3.7 only.
-WP 3.7 deals with the effect of lakes on local temperatures, involves two ECVs (lakes and LST) and is managed by Met Office. - During the CSWG meeting of CMUG organized remotely on 29 May 2019, it was expressed the need to circulate the agenda of cci quarterly report meetings.
-In case CMUG see an interest in attending the meeting CMUG might ask to attend; this is a way that might be adopted by Lakes_cci to easily get and update the requirement of CMUG activities, and in particular to the one related to WP 3.2.
+- During the last CMUG meeting (Exeter, October 2018), UK Met office expressed the interest in evaluating lakes effects on local temperature, involving two ECVs (Lakes and LST), inside the activities of CMUG WP3.7.
+This latter is included in the Task 3, which aims at assessing the consistency and quality of CCI products across ECVs. - During the CSWG meeting of CMUG organized remotely on 29 May 2019, it was expressed the need to circulate the agenda of cci quarterly report meetings.
+In case CMUG see an interest in attending the meeting CMUG might ask to attend; this is a way that might be adopted by Lakes\cci to easily get and update the requirement of CMUG activities, and in particular to the one related to WP5..